A5H73Y/Parkour/docs/tutorials/parkour-kits.md

 Each ParkourKit must have a unique name to refer to them, this is used to link it to a Course, or to simulate using Test Mode.

-To start the conversation of creating a new ParkourKit, enter `/pa createKit`.
+To start the conversation of creating a new ParkourKit, enter `/pa parkourkit create [name]`.

 Once providing a unique ParkourKit name, you have the choice to pre-populate the new ParkourKit with the default ParkourKit contents.

 ![Creating ParkourKit](https://i.imgur.com/TTlhZ6W.png "Creating ParkourKit")

-You will be asked to specify a Material, and the corresponding action you want it to do.
+You will then be asked to specify a Material, and the corresponding action you want it to do.
 Some actions require you to provide more information.
 For example a Speed block must have a strength, so it knows how fast to make the Player, and a duration for the effect to last.
 The default values for each will be presented, so you can choose if it should be more / less powerful or last more / less time.

 ![Creating ParkourKit Extra](https://i.imgur.com/WEDf8pU.png "Creating ParkourKit Extra")

-Once successfully created, we can enter `/pa kit [Kit name]` to populate our hotbar with the Materials that make up the ParkourKit we created.
+Once successfully created, we can enter `/pa kit [kit]` to populate our hotbar with the Materials that make up the ParkourKit we created.
 If no kit argument is specified, it will display the "default" ParkourKit.

+_By default, your hotbar is REPLACED by the ParkourKit you choose.
+This can be disabled in the config.yml._
+_By default, a Sign is added to your inventory after retrieving a kit, to allow you to easily create Parkour signs for your Course._

 ![ParkourKit Created Example](https://i.imgur.com/TO0xVYi.png "ParkourKit Created Example")

-_By default, a Sign is added to your inventory after retrieving a kit, to allow you to easily create Parkour signs for your Course._

-If something has gone wrong with your Kit and errors appear or Materials are missing, there is a validation command that will check your Kit for problems and display them.
+If something has gone wrong with your Kit and errors appear or Materials are missing, there is a validation command that will check your Kit for any problems and display them.

-This is achieved by entering `/pa validateKit [Kit name]`.
+This is achieved by entering `/pa parkourkit validate [kit]`.

 **Do not manually edit the ParkourKits from the config, as this is the main cause of problems.
 Instead, edit them using the following tutorials.**

 ## Editing a ParkourKit

 You are able to modify the contents of a ParkourKit at any point, including the default kit.
-This is done using the command `/pa editKit` then specifying the name of the ParkourKit.
+This is done using the command `/pa parkoutkit edit [kit]` then specifying the name of the ParkourKit.

 You will have the option to add or remove a Material.
 If you choose to add a Material you will go through the process of adding a Material with a corresponding action, then you will have the option to continue editing the kit.